 Mr. Dunn is currently principle conductor, composer, and executive Producer of HOPERA: A Hip Hop Opera which received critical acclaim in its Cleveland World premiere and Chicago Premiere performances in 2009.
 The Chicago Sun Times hails “Dunn’s score is hugely impressive…” “…Superb and powerfully sung”.
 He received a 2009 Mac Arthur Foundation and Richard Dreihaus Foundation award for his innovative work with HOPERA: a hip hop opera.
 He is director of Music and Arts at Grant AME Church, Chicago.
 He recently recorded his freshmen CD project “Introducing Adrian Dunn.
 The Voice.”
 His more recent project HOPERA Unleashed was released in 2011.

-He holds a Bachelor of Music and Masters of Music (in progress) in vocal performance from Roosevelt University and additional studies at the Sibelius Academy of Music, Helsinki where he studied with famed Metropolitan Opera Baritone, David Holloway.
+He holds a Bachelor of Music and Masters of Music in vocal performance from Roosevelt University and additional studies at the Sibelius Academy of Music, Helsinki Finland.